 There are also some swaddling products and sleep sacks available that don’t involve folding.
 The same safety precautions listed above apply to these products.
 If you’re unsure about a product, ask your pediatrician before using it with your baby.

 Swaddling can cause babies to overheat as well.
 If you’re swaddling, make sure your baby isn’t getting too hot at night.
-You can tell if the baby is sweating, has damp hair, gets heat rash, red cheeks, or seems to be breathing heavily.
+You can tell if your baby is overheating if they:

 For parents who are worried about their baby sleeping, she says, “Babies are going to start self-soothing at this age.
 The startle reflex will start decreasing.”